arepaFlipper/reddit_clone/README.md

 you could just send them to the auth modal, which is not invasive compared to actually navigate the user to the proper page (like `/sign-in`).

+### (2:16:46) Create the route '/r/'
+The folders created into the `src/app/` folder are going to be considered as routes.

 ## Database Diagram
 ![Database Diagram](./DB_model.png)